richyarwood/portfolio/README.md

 I focus on front end and full stack JavaScript development, using React for the user interface.

-Read more on my [LinkedIn profile](https://www.linkedin.com/in/richyarwood) or look my a my [Word and Experience page](https://www.richyarwood.co.uk/experience).
+Read more on my [LinkedIn profile](https://www.linkedin.com/in/richyarwood) or take a look at my [Work and Experience page](https://www.richyarwood.co.uk/experience).

 ## About this site